 1. Length of ownership

 How long have you owned the property?
+8 month

-2. Council tax AND B
+2. Council Tax

 Which Council Tax band is your property in?
-(Please tick)

-A B B C C D E F G H
+A & B & C Ø D & E & F & G × Н X

-3. Parking
+3. Parking 11

 What are the arrangements for parking at your property?
-(Please tick all that apply)
+Please tick all that apply?

-• Garage

-Allocated parking space
+Garage ♥ Allocated parking space ♦ Dri veway

-• Driveway

-Shared parking

-● On street

-Resident permit
+Shared parking ⊗ On street ⊗ Resident រុ permit ×

-Metered parking

-Other (please specify):
+Metered parking 🔕 Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes No

-Yes No Don't know R
+Don't know ×

-5. Listed buildings
+5. Listed buildings 1

 Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 Yes No

-6. Alterations/additions/extensions
+6. Alterations/additions/extensions 140

-a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes No
+0. During your time in the property, have you carried out any structural alterations, additions or T Yes

+a. extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No

+(i) If you have answered yes, please describe below the changes which you have made: 1

+(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Yes ×

+(iv) If you have answered yes, the relevant documents will be needed by the purchaser and you s solicitor as soon as possible for checking.
+If you do not have the documents yourself, please no these documents and your solicitor or estate agent will arrange to obtain them: hem to